redatawfik/Jumia-Number-Validation-Task/README.md

 ## Backend
 The backend is a spring boot application that run inside a docker container.
+You can access the API on localhost port 8080
 ### Building

 Navigate to Backend directory